hhuOS/towboot/README.md

 Paths for kernel and modules given on the commandline can't contain spaces, use a configuration file for this.

+### quirks

+You can override some specifics of how the kernel is loaded at runtime by adding quirks.
+They can be configured either in the `quirk` key of a kernel entry (if the kernel is loaded via a configuration file) or via the `-quirk` command line option (if the kernel is loaded via `-kernel`).

+Available quirks are:

+* `DontExitBootServices`: do not exit Boot Services This starts the kernel with more privileges and less available memory.
+        In some cases this might also display more helpful error messages.
+* `ForceElf`: always treat the kernel as an ELF file
+* `ForceOverwrite`: ignore the memory map when loading the kernel (This might damage your hardware!)
+* `KeepResolution`: ignore the kernel's preferred resolution
+* `ModulesBelow200Mb`: keep allocations for modules below 200 MB

 ## development